simongog/sdsl-lite/benchmark/wavelet_trees/README.md

     the test instances, builds the wavelet trees, runs the performance tests and generated a report located at `visualize/wt.pdf`.
 The raw numbers of the timings can be found in the `results/all.txt`.
+The default benchmark took 28 minutes on my machine (MacBookPro Retina 2.6Ghz Intel Code i7 16GB 1600 Mhz DDR3, SSD).
+Have a look at the [generated report][RES].
  * All created binaries and test results can be deleted by calling `make cleanall`.